Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84416

-I am an Associate Professor in the Institute of Education at Massey University.
+I am an Associate Professor in the Institute of Education at Massey University where I also co-direct the Centre for Equity Through Education.
 I have always been interested in equity and issues of social justice, and this stems from growing up with a brother with an intellectual disability who was institutionalised from an early age.
 I am particularly interested in the reasons why some students are excluded and marginalised from and within school.

 Prior to taking up my position at Massey University, I was a primary school teacher, a Guidance and Learning Teacher and a Teacher of Special Needs.
 I currently teach in the areas of inclusive education and educational psychology and am the national co-coordinator of the Resource Teacher: Learning and Behaviour (RTLB) Training Programme.
 I am also the coordinator of the following programmes: